 An online course is a program of learning that’s organized according to a syllabus (usually in units) and that takes place in a virtual space.
 Online courses can be informal and focused on one skill or as formal as leading to a certification or degree.

 Different online courses have different features: Some courses might stick tightly to a syllabus, others might let you pick up and take a break from the class when your schedule allows.
 Some might have “live” discussion groups scheduled over video conferencing at a certain time, others might simply record lectures and let you access the videos of them whenever you’d like (for more on self-paced online courses, see below).
+And one of the best ways to do an online course is as a cohort course, and do it live!

 What is a self-paced online course?